Nymmh/vrc-avatar-settings-manager/README/FAQ.md

 Export your configuration and send the file to a friend, who can then import it into their ASM.
 You can read the detailed explanation on exporting and importing [here](./detailed-export-import.md).

+## Why is the Incoming 0 params/sec?

+This could be caused by several issues:

+- VRChat is not running
+- OSC is not enabled in VRChat
+- The avatar has no parameters

+If the issue persists, please ask in the [Discord](https://discord.gg/rcCCkbDsY3) and include a copy of `Meow.log`.

 ## Can I include ASM configs with my commercial avatars?

 Yes!
 Avatar creators are welcome to include ASM-exported configurations and presets with their commercial avatar products.
 When doing so, please provide attribution by crediting Avatar Settings Manager and linking to the download page (https://github.com/Nymmh/vrc-avatar-settings-manager/releases).
 This allows your customers to easily load and use the configurations you've created.
 See Section 3.2 of the [EULA](./terms.md#32-commercial-use-of-exported-configurations) for complete details.